perfino Help

 Overload protection

-Under some circumstances, the number of distinct payload strings can grow linearly with time, for example if the prepared statement bodies contain IDs directly and not as bound variables or if the literal replacement of unprepared SQL statement fails.
+Under some circumstances, the number of distinct payload strings can grow linearly with time, for example, if the prepared statement bodies contain IDs directly and not as bound variables or if the literal replacement of unprepared SQL statements fails.
 Too many different payload strings would overwhelm the system over time and so perfino's overload protection mechanism caps probe payload strings at a configurable maximum number.